status-im/network-stories/README.md

 	   ![Open Vault](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513181031.png)

 	6. Congratulations you did it!
+You can either hop to [[Logos Program]] to begin learning!
-You can now access the network-stories `'Graph View'` by Left-Clicking the `Icon` below
+	      OR you can skip around random `Topics` and explore the network-stories `'Graph View'` by clicking the icon below or by using the keyboard shortcut Ctrl-G (Windows) or Cmd-G (Mac).

 	   ![Access Graph View](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513182600.png)